Life Insurance For Nurses In 2026

 Income Protection

-Income protection provides financial peace of mind if you cannot work for a period generally due to an accident or injury.
-Income protection, as with other insurance products, requires the payment of a monthly premium throughout a fixed-term plan.
+Income protection provides financial peace of mind if you cannot work for a period, generally due to an accident or injury.
+Income protection, as with other insurance products, requires the payment of a monthly premium for a fixed term.

 A regular monthly salary pays out until you can return to the workplace.